Walkthrough of the Administration Perspective

 ILM - Information Lifecycle Management (in Client 0)

 Partitioning the database is an efficient method to deal with the accumulation of large amounts of reporting, statistical, and historical data.
-After a partition has been switched out or dropped, you can still access their key data on the ILM History page, see ILM History.
+After a partition has been switched out or dropped, you can still access their key data on the ILM History page, see Managing ILM Partitions.

 -